 Mark had a falling out with the Seriatim editors.
 At one point, he and Richard Baldwin reclaimed items that Mark believed was his and soon after the magazine stopped publishing.

 In August, 1979, Mark married his college sweetheart, Caryn, in Marin County.
 Before his wedding, Mark decided he needed more substantial work.
+He had never held a regular job.
 He and a longtime friend formed a partnership, Engineering Constructors, to remodel houses.
-(California Magazine, “Medieval Murder in Marin.)
+(California Magazine, “The Pendragon Chronicles.)

-By 1982, Mark states that he wanted to leave the space command behind.
+By 1982, Mark says that he wanted to leave the space command behind.
 According to Kerry Cassidy (Third Interview):

 [Mark] had lost one child and what he said was a great love of his to the Secret Space Program by that time, and he was very fed up and tired, and very exhausted, and he wanted to resign from the Secret Space Program.
 It appears though that they did not want him to, and this is part of the reason he was framed in this murder charge that he was not involved in.

-In reality, throughout this period, Richards faced financial difficulties as his business was failing.
+Throughout this period, Richards faced financial difficulties as his business was failing.
 He is reported to have promised his customers more than he could deliver and used unskilled teenagers to complete projects.
 Engineering Constructors dissolved in 1981 and a check Mark wrote to his former partner bounced – as did checks to his workers.
 The economic pressures mounted on virtually every aspect of Richards’s life.
-(California Magazine, “Medieval Murder in Marin.”)
+(California Magazine, “Pendragon Chronicles.”)